Lesson Plan - Get It!

 How much damage do tornadoes cause?

-As you just learned, maximum tornado wind speed is determined based upon the damage caused by the tornado.
+Maximum tornado wind speed is determined based on the damage caused by the tornado.
 Each EF level causes a specific severity level of damage.
-Let's examine each below.
+Examine each below.

 How strong was the first tornado in Twister?

-- Did you hear the father say that the tornado coming was considered to be an F5?
+- Did you hear the father say that the tornado coming was considered an F5?
+Notice anything…off…with this?

-Scientists have gone back over historical documents to rate past tornadoes, but there would not have been a Fujita rating in 1969.
+Scientists have reviewed historical documents to rate past tornadoes, but there would not have been a Fujita rating in 1969.

-There are roughly 2,000 tornadoes reported every year, most of which take place in the United States and Europe.
+There are roughly 2,000 tornadoes reported annually, most of which occur in the United States and Europe.
 However, only about 70 F5 tornadoes have been recorded since 1950.

 Some experts disagree with this number.
-It is very difficult to distinguish between an F5 and an F4 tornado because buildings are completely destroyed in each scenario.
+It is tough to distinguish between an F5 and an F4 tornado because buildings are destroyed in each scenario.

 Watch the tornado chasers discuss the Fujita scale and what an F5 would be like in this scene from Twister.